Q. Are you able to legally perform a wedding ceremony?

 A. Marriage license requirements vary by county and state so be sure to verify with your county clerk.
 For a list of Michigan counties where we most often perform weddings, please check the Marriage License page under the "Resources" link.

-Q. We want to get married in Michigan, but don’t live there.
+Q. We want to get married in Michigan, but are not Michigan residents.
 Where do we apply for our Marriage License, and can we get married anywhere in Michigan?

 A. You’ll need to apply for your license in the county in which you will be married.
 As a non-Michigan resident, the wedding must take place in the same county in which your license was obtained.